masterbtc/documentation-1/docs/markdown/pages/Claim.md

 *hash tree based on user data with order n and depth 2*

-Whenever an entity wants to authenticate itself, it shares the requested user data subset in clear text along with the necessary hashes to recreate the hash tree.
+Whenever an entity wants to authenticate itself, it shares the requested user data subset along with the necessary hashes to recreate the hash tree.
 A verifier then recreates the hash tree and compares the root hashes to verify the integrity of the shared data.

 The hashes object bundles the necessary hashes to recreate the hash tree.